jvansch1/ycharts-wiki/Home.md

 * [Redis](http://redis.io/commands) is fast key-value data store that powers our screener, autocompleter, queue, among other things.
 * [Node.js](http://nodejs.org/api/) is the server technology we use alongside our main Python/Django stack to power specific tasks that are more suited to JavaScript.
 Currently, it only powers our [Chart Creator](https://github.com/ycharts/ycharts_chart_generator) tool and our one click chart embedding.
 * [Nginx](http://nginx.org/) serves our web requests.
 It handles any rewriting, global redirecting, static file serving then proxies requests off to [uswgi](http://projects.unbit.it/uwsgi/) to execute and return requests from actual Python/Django code.
 * [Wordpress](https://wordpress.com/) is our CRM for our subdomain [get.ycharts.com](https://get.ycharts.com/)that our Marketing team uses to customize content.
 We manage it as part of our stack although it is not something that is actively touched by our engineering team.
+You can find all the code related Wordpress in our [`ycharts_marketing`](https://github.com/ycharts/ycharts_marketing) repository.

 ## Some Notable Python Libraries We Use
 * [Celery](http://celeryproject.org/) powers our queued execution engine.
 90% of our queued jobs are various time consuming financial calculations.
 Besides that, a few other things are queued like generating sparklines, finding related companies, and downloading news headlines for newly released economic indicators.